ShadowMilky/VsAumSum2.0/example_mods/images/characters/readme.txt

-This is where your character .png and .xml/.txt files go.
+Put your custom character image and .xml/.txt files here!